Site icon Diary of a Gen-X Traveler

 Hike to the Sea

 The path to the sea was a loose rocky path through the gorge.
 Not treacherous, but again, good and careful footing required.
-I would definitely not wear flip flops and it would probably be a rough trek for someone who had bad knees or hips.
+I would definitely not wear flip flops and it would also be a rough trek for someone who had bad knees or hips.
 It also was hot!

 The Sea